top of page

 If you give a talk, you can watch a recording later.
 (If you want to.)

-We'll be live-streaming this year's conference to YouTube.
-This will allow us to make a recording of your talk.
-We won't show the recording to anyone without your permission but you can watch your own presentation and decide what you did well and what you want to change.
+We won't show the recording to anyone without your permission, but you can watch your own presentation and decide what you did well and what you want to change.

 Public engagement matters.

 If you've been considering an academic career after you graduate you might know by now that success at a university is measured in part by the number of research papers you produce and, depending on your subject, by the grants you successfully apply for in order to keep your research group active.
 You might also be aware that universities as a whole are assessed on various research criteria and that "impact" is becoming a more and more important part of this (20% of a university's overall score, in fact).
-This means demonstrating "reach" and "significance" which can include something as basic as increasing the public's understanding.
-Blogs, Twitter and even Instagram are being used to help spread the news.
+This means demonstrating "reach" and "significance", which can include something as basic as increasing the public's understanding.
+This includes using social media to help spread the news.